Composing Parts for Expressive Object Generation: Conclusion

-\textbf{Evaluation Protocol.} We use the experimental protocol as used by earlier works~\cite{choudhury2021unsupervised} to facilitate a right point of comparison with earlier works.
+\textbf{Evaluation Protocol.} We use the standard experimental protocol as used by earlier works~\cite{choudhury2021unsupervised} to facilitate the right point of comparison.
 We want to point out that in our work, the part name (\eg, beak, etc.) is associated with the localized mask, but the unsupervised approaches produce (K=4) parts without any part names.
 Hence, to make a fair comparison, we create 4 clusters of parts based on their locality, and finally generate segmentation masks with a maximum of 4 clusters.
 We provide the exact mapping of the part names to cluster labels in the Suppl.
 Section.
 We compare the specifically designed metrics~\cite{choudhury2021unsupervised} of NMI (Normalized Mutual Information) and ARI (Adjusted Rand Index) of the predicted cluster labels with part masks in the case of DeepFashion and key points in case of the CUB dataset.
-We report the metrics along with their foreground variables (FG-NMI and FG-ARI) for a detailed comparison.
+We report the metrics along with their foreground variants (FG-NMI and FG-ARI) for a holistic comparison of performance.